48th Infantry Brigade Combat Team (United States)

 The 48th Infantry Brigade Combat Team (48th IBCT) ("Macon Volunteers") is a modular infantry brigade of the Georgia Army National Guard.
 One of the oldest units in U.S. Army history, the lineage of the 48th Infantry Brigade can be traced back to 1825.
-It is one of few units in the US military that also saw service as a unit of the Confederate States of America during the American Civil War.
-Today, the 48th IBCT is part of the U.S. Army's "Associated Units" program where it's aligned under the 3rd Infantry Division, a combined arms (armor and mechanized infantry) combat maneuver unit of the Regular Army.
+It is one of few units in the United States military that also served as a unit of the Confederate States of America during the American Civil War.
+The 48th IBCT was a part of the U.S. Army's "Associated Units" program, aligned under the 3rd Infantry Division, a combined arms (armor and mechanized infantry) combat maneuver unit of the Regular Army, from 2016-2025.

-History and lineage
+History

-Background
+Background and organization

-The 48th Infantry Brigade Combat Team was originally organized on 23 April 1825, at Macon, Georgia as the "Macon Volunteers, Georgia Volunteer Militia".
+The 48th IBCT was originally organized on 23 April 1825, at Macon, Georgia, as the "Macon Volunteers, Georgia Volunteer Militia".
 It mustered into Federal service on 18 February 1836, at Picolata, Florida, as "Captain Seymor's Company, 1st Battalion Georgia Volunteers".

-The unit was brought into Confederate service on 20 April 1861 at Macon, and was reorganized and redesignated on 22 April 1861 as Company D, 2nd Battalion, Georgia Infantry.
-Surrendered 9 April 1865 at Appomattox, Virginia.
+Georgia seceded from the United States in February 1861, and the unit was brought into Confederate service on 20 April 1861, reorganized and redesignated as Company D, 2nd Battalion, Georgia Infantry.
+It surrendered on 9 April 1865 at Appomattox, Virginia.